nikomatsakis/rustnation-24/index.md

 ???

-I want to closue out with one last shout-out.
+I want to close out with one last shout-out.
 I've made a point to highlight people who are active in the Rust org, especially the ones who are here today.
 I'm sure I missed a lot of you.
 But I want to make sure we recognize the great people who assembled